keagenb/Legend-of-the-Crimson-King/README.md

 To install SFML: https://www.youtube.com/watch?v=YfMQyOw1zik

 # NOTE
-- Collisions are not **enabled** in the game, they were scrapped last minute on the main island
+- Collisions are not currently enabled.
-- Sounds were also scrapped last minute due to an error
+- Audio is not currently enabled.
-- The game will close if you die / win
+- The program closes if you die or beat the final boss.

 # ARTWORK
-- Most artwork in this game is reused from Nintendos Zelda: LTTP / various other sources
+- Most artwork in this game is reused from Nintendo's 'The Legend of Zelda: A Link to the Past'
-- Additional artwork was made by Keagen
+- Some custom sprite sheets and animations were created by me.
+-
 # TOOLS
 - Visual Studio 2019
 - Tiled